 But Chinese money didn’t prevent the West, the Gulf monarchies, Japan, Turkey and a number of other players from expanding in now-free Central Asia, and all of them gradually built their own spheres of influence.

-As regards Turkey, it is not a mere question of anti-Russian containment, there is something much more important at stake from Ankara’s perspective: the very existence of the pan-Turkic and Turanist dream.
+As regards to Turkey, it is not a mere question of anti-Russian containment, there is something much more important at stake from Ankara’s perspective: the very existence of the pan-Turkic and Turanist dream.
 It is in this context, for instance, that political analysts have to read Ankara’s involvement in the Nagorno-Karabakh war; it is a way to secure the South Caucasus, the gate with which to connect Anatolia to Central Asia.

 Turkey’s Next Focus: Defense

-Turkey’s Defense Minister Hulusi Akar recently travelled to Central Asia in the last week of October.
+Turkey’s Defense Minister Hulusi Akar travelled to Central Asia in the last week of October 2020.
 During his tour he landed Kazakhstan, Uzbekistan, Kyrgyzstan.
 In Nur-Sultan he was greeted by his counterpart with the brotherly expression “welcome to the fatherland from the motherland” and the atmosphere was shaped by common trust.
-The visit ended up with several results, such as the promise to keep developing the bilateral ties, especially on defense and military cooperation.
+The visit ended up with several results, such as the promise to keep developing bilateral ties, especially on defense and military cooperation.
 The same issues were raised in Bishkek and in Tashkent, but it is necessary to focus on what occurred in Uzbekistan.

 Uzbekistan, in Turkey’s vision, is, possibly, even more important than Kazakhstan and the other -stans because it is known to be the region’s soft belly.
 The results, accordingly, have been much more numerous than those achieved in the rest of the tour.
 Akar confirmed that it was agreed “to enhance relations in every field.
-This includes trade, economic, social, political and, of course, military relations”.
+This includes trade, economic, social, political and military relations”.
 The most considerable outcome is related to the latter field, because the two defense ministers signed a military agreement aimed at furthering bilateral cooperation on defense and security.